Apple shares hold up to tech rout on strong results, metaverse tease

 At least 11 brokerages raised their price targets for the stock, bringing the median price target to $188.5, according to Refinitiv data.

-Apple's stock has been under pressure this year from rate hike-driven tech sector selloff, which has also hit giants like Alphabet Inc GOOGL.O and Microsoft Corp MSFT.O.
+Apple's stock has been under pressure this year from a rate hike-driven tech sector selloff, which also hit giants like Alphabet Inc GOOGL.O and Microsoft Corp MSFT.O.

-But following the quarterly results, Apple bucked the trend to become one of the rare gainers among the tech-heavy Nasdaq 100 index's .NDX constituents before the bell.
+But following the quarterly results, Apple bucked the trend, leading gains among the tech-heavy Nasdaq 100 index's .NDX constituents and the benchmark S&P 500 index .SPX.

 Apple teases metaverse AR plans, stock jumps